Student Rights & Responsibilities

 - You are responsible for reporting the type and amount of any assistance you have received from any source outside of Mid.

-- You must be attending your classes in order to be eligible for Federal Aid funding.
+- You must be attending your courses in order to be eligible for Federal Aid funding.
+Learn more about adding, dropping, and withdrawing from courses.

 Admissions Policy & Financial Aid Requirements

 Mid Michigan College is your "open door" to possibility.
 While Mid does not require a high school diploma or GED for enrollment, these may be required in other instances.
 For example, students planning to transfer to a four-year college or university should be aware that a high school diploma or GED may be required by the transfer institution.
-Students applying for federal financial aid must also have a high school diploma or GED.
+Students applying for federal financial aid must also have a high school diploma or GED and indicate it on their FAFSA in order to receive Title IV aid.

 Michigan Department of Licensing and Regulatory Affairs (LARA)